 - If necessary (and it isn’t always), to introduce the presenters or companies represented in the room to those who don’t already know who they are.
 This is most often necessary in formal settings, or with large groups, or when new people become involved – and particularly when you are from a small or ‘misunderstood’ company.

-The amount of attention an audience will pay during and after an introduction is directly related to the quality of that introduction.
+The amount of attention an audience will pay during and after a sales presentation opening is directly related to the quality of that introduction.

 If the first six slides are about your office locations, turnover, and biggest clients – expect audiences to disengage.